julienreszka/julienreszka/notes/Dos-and-donts-of-growing.md

 ### Expiration Dates

-#### Do: Set Clear Expiration Dates for Goals
+#### Do: Set Clear Expiration Dates

 Establish clear expiration dates for your action items and goals.
 This ensures accountability, encourages timely execution, and allows for regular assessments of progress toward growth objectives.

-#### Don't: Procrastinate on Action Items
+#### Don't: Automatic renewals

-Avoid procrastination when it comes to action items.
-Delaying tasks can impede growth and result in missed opportunities.
-Prioritize and execute action items promptly to stay on track.
+Implied consents are caused by automatic renewals.
+Avoid this by making sure that everyone is aware of the expiration date.

 ### Early Termination Fees